 Sink into a bowl of pure comfort with this White Chicken Chili recipe.
-It uses up leftover turkey or chili in a bowl of pure slow simmered comfort.
+It uses up leftover chicken or turkey in a bowl of pure slow-simmered comfort.

 Bring on the sleet and snow.
 It’s time to bust out the Dutch oven and brazier and get back into making slow-simmered hearty food for the soul.
 This white chicken chili is a perfect football recipe.
 It can be made ahead of time and uses leftover chicken or turkey in a smooth and peppery pot of goodness.

 Chili, in general, is one of those recipes that I only crave when the nights are long and we are full into sweater season.
 A hearty and simple meal, but when done right, filled with layers of flavors.
 The longer it simmers, and the components mingle over the low heat, the more robust the flavors become.

 White chili isn’t my go to, as I often find it lacking in those layers that make me enjoy a more traditional red chili.
 But this white chicken chili recipe, with its pureed base for thickening, along with the roasted ancho pepper to add smokiness, can stand up to any championship red chili.

 So, red or white?